-When my other-half and I attended Rezzed in April last year and made our way down to the basement area, I didn’t expect him to choose Flotsam as one of his favourite titles at the show.
-It’s not the sort of thing he’d usually play you see; but somehow this unassuming ‘floating garbage town survival game’ had spoken to him above all the noise and bright lights at the other stands and managed to catch his attention.
+When my other-half and I attended Rezzed in April last year, I didn’t expect him to choose Flotsam as one of his favourite titles at the show.
+It’s not the sort of thing he’d usually play; but somehow this unassuming ‘floating garbage town survival game’ had spoken to him above all the noise and bright lights at the other stands and managed to catch his attention.

 We hadn’t heard much about Pajama Llama Games’ project since and so it was therefore a nice surprise to see it at this year’s EGX.
 It was out on the show floor this time instead of being tucked away in the Leftfield Collection and, as most attendees seemed to make a rush to get in the queues for the big-budget games as soon as the doors opened, we had the area mostly to ourselves.
 We therefore got to enjoy the new demo in relative peace with Co-Founder and Artist Juda-Ben Gordier kindly chatting to us.